-(ii) general or special order of the President Posts in non-Secretariat Office other than posts in respect of which specific provision has been made by a general or special order of the President

-(iii) Posts in Union Territories Head of Office of such other

-authority as may be

-specified by the

-(iv) All Group 'C' posts of the Administrator.
+Description of service (2) Appointing Authority (3) Central Secretariat Clerical Service, Upper Division and Lower Division Grade (Serial No.1) Deputy Secretary or Director, Cadre Authority General Central Service, Group 'C' (Serial No.4) (i) Posts in the Ministry/Department of Government other than the posts in respect of which specific provision has been made by a general or special order of the President (ii) Posts in non-Secretariat Office other than posts in respect of which specific provision has been made by a general or special order of the President Deputy Secretary or Director in the Ministry/Department of Government Head of Office (iii) Posts in Union Territories Head of Office of such other authority as may be specified by the (iv) All Group 'C' posts of the Departmentalized Accounts Office of the Government of India Administrator.
+Controller of Accounts or Deputy Controller General of Accounts in a Ministry or Department where there is no Controller of Accounts.

-' ' Departmentalized

-Accounts Office of the

-Government of India Controller of

-Accounts or Deputy

-Controller General of

-Accounts in a

-Ministry or

-Department where

-there is no Controller

-of Accounts.